openebs-archive/openebs-docs/docs/postgres.md

 3. **Configure cStor Pool**

    If cStor Pool is not configured in your OpenEBS cluster, this can be done from [here](/docs/next/configurepools.html).
-As PostgresSQL is a StatefulSet application, it requires single storage replication factor.
+As PostgreSQL is a StatefulSet application, it requires single storage replication factor.
 During cStor Pool creation, make sure that the maxPools parameter is set to >=3.
 If cStor pool is already configured, go to the next step.
 Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on cStor pool.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 The storage pool is created using the steps provided in the [Configure StoragePool](/docs/next/configurepools.html) section.
 Since PostgreSQL is a StatefulSet application, it requires only one replication at the storage level.
 So cStor volume `replicaCount` is 1.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 1 is provided in the configuration details below.

-5. **Launch and test PostgresSQL**
+5. **Launch and test PostgreSQL**

-   Install Postgress on OpenEBS volume using the following command.
+   Install PostgreSQL on OpenEBS volume using the following command.

    ```
    helm install --name my-release --storage-class=openebs-cstor-disk replication.slaveReplicas=2 stable/postgresql